8BitRain/Payper/README.md

 - [X] Apply fade animation to inner content during create account onboarding, not entire view
 - [ ] Fix loading for IAV
 - [X] Style 'Continue with Facebook' button
+- [ ] Increase padding on "Continue without Facebook" text (difficult to press rn)
+- [ ] Revamp loading screens
+- [ ] Get rid of ugly refresh on notifications indicator
+- [ ] Find a sleeker, more modern icon set

 ### Architecture
 **Refactor the following to fit new Firebase/Redux model:**